 SpaceFlight is available from selected branches of WH Smith, McColls and independent newsagents in the UK, as well as some overseas outlets.
 Appearing first in 1956, a year before the launch of Sputnik and with Sir Patrick Moore as editor, it has been at the forefront of space exploration ever since.

 The Journal of the British Interplanetary Society (JBIS) is our monthly academic, peer-reviewed journal, containing papers on a wide range of topics linked to the space sector.
-You can learn how to submit a paper here.

 Read by Fellows and Members of the Society, as well as being available in a number of international universities and public libraries, JBIS is a leading source of the latest thinking around space exploration, astronautical engineering, space law and other issues.
 First published in 1934, JBIS was the first to describe many aspects of space travel which are now commonplace.
 As well as back copies of issues, individual papers can be purchased from our shop.